-Remember that you brought these contractors onsite because they have a good safety program.
-Getting their feedback can go a long way towards building a strong safety culture.
+These training sessions are also a good time to involve contractors in group discussions with your own employees.
+Remember that you likely brought these contractors onsite because they have a good safety program.
+Getting their thoughts and feedback on safety can go a long way towards building a strong safety culture for all.

 The data you collect should help you make strategic choices of what to continue, start, or stop in order to improve your contractor safety management program.

 While it's best to use data to drive decisions, tracking and reporting on large amounts of safety data can be very time consuming.
 This is where implementing a safety management software can help companies of all sizes to ensure each party involved in a project is committed to safety.